 TensorFlow1.15 processor with a built-in optimization engine based on PAI-Blade of the agility edition

-The TensorFlow1.15 processor that EAS provides can load TensorFlow models in the SavedModel or SessionBundle format.
+The TensorFlow1.15 processor of EAS can load TensorFlow models in the SavedModel or SessionBundle format.
 We recommend that you use the SavedModel format.
-You must convert a Keras or Checkpoint model to a SavedModel model before you can deploy the model.
+Before you can deploy the model, you must convert a Keras or Checkpoint model to a SavedModel model.
 For more information, see Export TensorFlow models in the SavedModel format.

 Note